sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 func()(10) <=> 20;
 ```

+In the above example we now return an anonymous block collection from func which we then paramterize with the value `10`.
+When `func` is executed it returns the paramterized block, which we then call with `10` and which adds the value `inner` to the parameter (`$1`) - naturally the result is 20.

-So all of that looks fairly familiar, but remember anything with delayed execution has scope closure so
+So all of that looks fairly familiar if you've ever used JavaScript, but remember all of Dollar's collections have scope closure so the following is valid:

 ```dollar
 var outer=10;